-- 1 tbsp kosher salt (for the boiling water)
+- 1 tablespoon kosher salt (for the boiling water)

-- 1 1/2 tsp Kosher salt (for sprinkling on the potatoes)
+- 1 ½ teaspoon Kosher salt (for sprinkling on the potatoes)

 - ½ teaspoon fresh ground black pepper

 - 1 tablespoon vegetable oil

-1. Pre-cook the potatoes: Put the potatoes in a pot, cover with water, and add 1 tbsp kosher salt.
-Bring to a boil, then simmer for 10 minutes, until the potatoes are just cooked through – they should offer only slight resistance when pierced with a paring knife.
+1. Pre-cook the potatoes: Put the potatoes in a pot, cover with water, and add 1 tablespoon kosher salt.
+Bring to a boil, then simmer for 10 minutes, until the potatoes are just cooked through - they should offer only slight resistance when pierced with a paring knife.
 Drain the potatoes.

 2. Smash the potatoes: Spread the potatoes out in the drip pan with about an inch of space between each potato.
 Using a potato masher, gently smash each potato until it is half its original height.
 (See picture below).
 Sprinkle the smashed potatoes evenly with the salt and pepper, then drizzle with the vegetable oil.

 3. Prepare the grill: Set the grill up for rotisserie cooking at the heat your recipe calls for - rotisserie pan potatoes work best at medium to high heat.
 For my Weber Summit, this means removing the grates, turning the two outer burners (burners 1 and 6) to high, and turning the infrared burner to high.
 Then I put my drip pan in the middle, over the unlit burners, and let the grill preheat for ten to fifteen minutes.
 (See here for more rotisserie setup details.)